straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

     2. Construct all possible regression models
     3. Select the one with the best criterion

+> LinearRegression class will iterate thru multiple features to find highest P value

 ## Linear Regression
 ý=b₀+b₁X₁
-- ý is dependent var
+- ý is dependent var (hat refers to a predictor)
 - X₁ is independent var (feature)
 - b₀ is y-intercept (constant)
 - b₁ is slope coefficient
+- 1 X or feature

 Line is derived using ordinary least squares.
 Minimize error.
 Sum of squares.
 - residual Ɛᵢ=yᵢ-ýᵢ